FREE AUTOMATED EMAIL UPDATES

 Home Buyers Guide Home Buyers Advantages Disadvantages.
 Great Schools (rating)

 Parents want their children in the best public schools.
 Even if you do not have children school districts are good indicators of property values.
 Checking school districts in areas of interest.
 The advantage of a good school district.
-Disadvantage poor school district.
+The disadvantage of a poor school district.

 This is a big one.
 Check crime rates in the area of interest.
 Get an idea of the crime rating over time.
 Searching for a home check community crime rates.
 Areas with the high crime rate and heavy police presences have lower home values than communities with low crime rates.
 Home Buyers Guide Home Buyers Advantages Disadvantages.
 Advantage neighborhood with the low crime rate.
 Home buyer's disadvantage neighborhood with the high crime rate.